My Blogging Journey

 I love all animals, especially cats, and am very passionate about animal welfare, so I try to not use any animal fiber or products.
 I do have some yarn in my stash that is a wool blend that was gifted to me, but I really try to only purchase and craft with acrylic, cotton, and synthetic yarns.
 To read about some of my favorite yarn and craft supplies check out the Resources tab on the top of the blog.
 I will never recommend something that I don’t like and use myself.

 In 2013, a book was released using my same blog name.
-It caused quite a headache for my little craft blog, and caused me to take a break from blogging for a few years.
+It caused quite a headache for my little craft blog, and caused me to take a break from blogging for several years.
 But just so you know, I am not affiliated with that project in any way.
 And, no. I do not literally craft with cat hair, at least not intentionally.
-My motto: into every craft a little cat hair must fall.
+My motto is: into every craft a little cat hair must fall.

 If you want to get to know me a little bit better, read 50 random things about me.